New chapter: Visiting Professor in CS-Didactics at Stiftungsuniversität Hildesheim

 This course should attract women in particular by counteracting stereotypes and clarifying expectations.
 The modules are all done by women!
 We will be talking about famous female CS scientists and use a game design approach.
 These so-called MOOCs make it easier for prospective students of TU Graz to start their technical studies.
 Available at iMooX.at.

 Start date: 05.08.2019

 Enroll now: https://imoox.at/mooc/go/Info-Fit19

 Finally: Luna&Cat at Google Play

 Do you love designing and being creative, and want to share your own app?
 Choose your main character and a background, add other characters to interact with, create a world around them, and realize your own individual story or game with them.
 It’s like creating a storyboard for a movie!
 With Luna&Cat’s intuitive visual programming environment, it’s as easy as drawing, writing, or cooking – and as difficult, too!

 Is Computer Science only for men?
 Not at TU Graz!
 The engagement of girls and young women should inspire more female students to apply for technical related degree programs.
 Bernadette Spieler explains the magic behind Computer Science.

 Girls Coding Week 2019

 Again in summer 2019, TU Graz is hosting the “Girls Coding Week”.
 During this event, girls between 11 to 14 years old will learn the basics of programming by using our apps Pocket Code or Luna&Cat.
 Eleven coding units with unplugged activities and challenges will prepare them in realizing their own ideas.
 Tinkering activities with robotics, Arduino boards, drones, and programmable embroidery machines will be part of the course as well.
-As a final project, everyone will create their interactive, creative and innovation app.
-For this course, no programming experiences are needed.
+As a final project, everyone will create their own interactive, creative, and innovative app.
+For this course, no programming experience is needed.